Human Skull And Bones Found In Highlands Ranch

 Comments

 DOUGLAS COUNTY, Colo.
-(CBS4) — A human skull and bones were found in Highlands Ranch on Wednesday, the Douglas County Sheriff’s Office confirmed.
-A citizen found the skeletal remains on South Broadway, near Southpark Road.
+(CBS4) – A human skull and bones were found in Highlands Ranch this week, the Douglas County Sheriff’s Office confirmed.
+A citizen found the skeletal remains on Thursday on South Broadway, near Southpark Road.

 The Douglas County Coroner’s Office was notified and responded to the scene.
 Investigators are working to determine the cause and manner of death.